funcx-faas/helm-chart/README.md

   --from-file ~/.funcx/credentials/funcx_sdk_tokens.json
 ```

-## Installing FuncX ["central services"? what's the right title vs the endpoint and client?]
+## Installing FuncX [TODO: "central services"? what's the right title vs the endpoint and client?]

 0. Update cloudformation stack if necessary [TODO: I think this is only for production deployment? ask Josh.
 In which case, ignore for personal dev cluster]